vincelawdev/CustomerServer/README.md

 # CustomerServer
 Express Node.js Server with List of Customers.

 This project was created with Express and has been deployed to Heroku.

-It can be viewed at:
+Connect to the API at: https://customer-server.herokuapp.com/search

 ## Installation